nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ![Ui](images/Ui.png)

-5. **Try Out Some Commands!** : Type the command in the command box and press Enter to see it in action!
+5. **Try Out Some Commands** : Type the command in the command box and press Enter to see it in action!
    Here are a few examples:
     * `help` : Opens the help window.